instagibbs/bolts/XX-eltoo-onchain.md

 1. The offerer is irrevocably committed to the offered HTLC, but the recipient has not yet committed to an outgoing HTLC.
-In this case, the recipient can either forward or timeout the offered HTLC.
+In this case, the recipient can either forward or fail the offered HTLC.
 1. The recipient has committed to an outgoing HTLC, in exchange for the offered HTLC.
 In this case, the recipient must use the preimage, once it receives it from the outgoing HTLC; otherwise, it will lose funds by sending an outgoing